Gilles de Rais: Ecclesiastical and secular investigations

 Probably shortly after the act of force in Saint-Étienne-de-Mer-Morte, a secret investigation (inquisitio infamiae) was opened by the ecclesiastical justice system.
 The inquisitorial system proceedings usually began with an information phase aimed at gathering testimony on a person's fama, in other words, on his reputation established by rumour within a legal framework.
 As a result, the Bishop Jean de Malestroit made a pastoral visit to his diocese of Nantes, starting with the parish of Notre-Dame, home to the Hôtel de la Suze, Gilles de Rais's residence.
 The Bishop wanted to find out more about the infamous rumours of missing children in the vicinity of the baron's residences.
 The results of the ecclesiastical investigation were published on 29 July 1440 in the form of letters patent by Malestroit: Gilles de Rais was accused by public rumour of raping and murdering numerous children, as well as of demonic invocations and pacts.
 At the same time, the secular justice system proceeded to hear the same witnesses as part of the investigation conducted by the cleric Jean de Touscheronde on behalf of Pierre de L'Hôpital, universal Judge of Brittany.

 On 24 August 1440, Duke John V held talks in Vannes with his brother Arthur de Richemont, Constable of France.
 Compromised in the Praguerie against King Charles VII in the spring of 1440, the Duke of Brittany wanted to obtain a promise of mutual assistance from Richemont, a great royal officer.
 To this end, John V granted his brother the land of Bourgneuf-en-Retz, owned by Gilles de Rais.
 Richemont then returned to the crown lands of France and seized Tiffauges, freeing the hostage Jean Le Ferron.

 Gilles de Rais was summoned to appear before the ecclesiastical court of Nantes, on charges of "murdering children, sodomy, invoking demons, offending the Divine Majesty and heresy".
 Two days later, on 15 September 1440, he was arrested at his Machecoul castle by Jean Labbé, a captain in arms in the service of the Duke of Brittany.
-(Note: Influenced by Paul Lacroix's Curiosités de l'histoire de France, Abbot Eugène Bossard claimed that, during his arrest, Gilles de Rais joked about Captain Labbé's name.
-However, historian Émile Gabory points out that this witticism is merely "an amusing invention, which no serious text corroborates.")
 Among the accused were cleric François Prelati, priest Eustache Blanchet, servants Henriet Griart and Étienne Corillaut, known as "Poitou", as well as Tiphaine Branchu and Perrine Martin, known as "la Meffraye", two women accused of being child providers.
 Probably already on the run, Gilles de Sillé and Roger de Briqueville were not apprehended.
 Gilles de Rais was imprisoned in the Château des ducs de Bretagne in the city of Nantes.